 We often host a sandwich night at my house, and tonight, I made a portobello mushroom sandwich.
 I love sandwiches!
 Not only do sandwiches taste great, but they are easy to make.
-When planning my portobello mushroom sandwich recipe, however, I added a lot of vegetables as well.
+When planning my portobello mushroom sandwich recipe, however, I added a lot of vegetables.

 Another great thing about making a stellar mushroom sandwich is the types of vegetables, and of course, the dressing is chosen to dress said sandwich.
 But, as you probably will agree, all sandwiches are not created equally.